xl4kj/doc-ci-cd-workflow-playground/docs/en/remote-flow.rst

 The JWT header parameters are described below:

 .. list-table::
+  :class: longtable
   :widths: 25 50
   :header-rows: 1

   * - **Name**
     - **Description**
   * - **alg**
     - Algorithm used to sign the JWT, according to [:rfc:`7516#section-4.1.1`].
-It MUST be one of the supported algorithms in Section *Cryptographic Algorithms* and MUST NOT be set to ``none`` or to a symmetric algorithm (MAC) identifier.
+It MUST be one of the supported algorithms in Section :ref:`algorithms:Cryptographic Algorithms` and MUST NOT be set to ``none`` or to a symmetric algorithm (MAC) identifier.
   * - **typ**
     - Media Type of the JWT, as defined in [:rfc:`7519`] and [:rfc:`9101`].
 It SHOULD be set to the value ``oauth-authz-req+jwt``.
   * - **kid**